pygame-community/pygame-ce/docs/reST/ref/mixer.rst

    The optional ``path`` argument, a string (or multiple strings separated by a semi-colon), must point to the soundfont file(s) to be searched for in order given if some are missing.
-If ``path`` is an empty string or not specified, any specified soundfont paths will be cleared from SDL_Mixer.
+If ``path`` is an empty string or not specified, any specified soundfont paths will be cleared from the mixer.

-   Note the SDL_Mixer will pass the soundfont path to a synthesizer for playback; however, on Windows, the default synthesizer will use Window's built-in soundfont instead of the one specified.
+   Note on Windows, the mixer always uses the built-in soundfont instead of the one specified.

    Function :func:`set_soundfont` calls underlying SDL_mixer function
    ``Mix_SetSoundFonts``.